zaynetro/zaynetro.com/content/post/stackoverflow-dev-story-experience/index.md

 ## My Developer Story

+> UPD (2022-05-22): Other people pointed to me that they have received three reminders from Stack Overflow about them discontinuing Developer Story feature.
+I have checked my email and couldn't find any of them :/ It could be I simply deleted them since I couldn't remember what "Developer Story" means.
+It could be I received them in my spam folder or never received at all.
+Sadly, I will never know the truth now.
+It has been more than 30 days and I don't keep deleted emails for longer than that.

 I've used to have my resume on LinkedIn but since they started pushing more towards a social network for "professionals" and requiring an account I've started looking elsewhere.
 Around then Stack Overflow presented Developer Story and some time after I gave it a go.

 I really liked Developer Story and decided that it will be my main CV and LinkedIn page will just refer to it. *(I had to keep LinkedIn account because without it you can't access other people's profiles...
 This gets really annoying especially when you need to access resumes of candidates before interviewing them.)*